Global Greens

 The Global Greens (GG) is an international network of political parties and movements which work to implement the Global Greens Charter.
 It consists of various national green political parties, partner networks, and other organizations associated with green politics.

 Formed in 2001 at the First Global Greens Congress, the network has grown to include 76 full member parties and 11 observers and associate parties as of May 2022, so a total of 87 members.
-It is governed by a 12-member steering committee called the Global Greens Coordination, and each member party falls under the umbrella of one of four affiliated regional green federations.
-The day-to-day operations of the Global Greens are managed by the Secretariat, led by Global Greens Convenors Bob Hale and Gloria Polanco since 2020.
+It is governed by a 12-member steering committee called the Global Greens Coordination (GGC), consisting of nominated representatives from each of the four regional federations.
+Each member party falls under the umbrella of one of these four affiliated regional green federations– Africa, Asia-Pacific, the Americas, and Europe.
+The day-to-day operations of the Global Greens are managed by the Secretariat, with current Co-Conveners Jose Miguel Quintanilla and Bodil Valero responsible for coordinating the work of the Executive, the Secretariat and the GGC.

 History

 The world's first green parties were founded in 1972.
 These were in the Australian state of Tasmania (the United Tasmania Group) and in New Zealand (the Values Party).
 Others followed quickly: in 1973, PEOPLE (later the Ecology Party) was set up in the UK, and in other European countries Green and radical parties sprang up in the following years.

 Petra Kelly, a German ecofeminist activist, is often cited as one of the first thinkers and leaders of the green politics movement.
 Her work in founding the German Green Party in West Germany in 1980 was instrumental in bringing prominence to green political parties on both the national and international stages.

 The first Planetary Meeting of the Greens was held in Rio de Janeiro on May 30–31, 1992 in conjunction with the Rio Earth Summit being concurrently held in Brazil.
 It was here that the first ever Global Greens statement was issued, beginning with this preface:

-"Experience teaches us that governments are only moved to take environmental problems seriously when people vote for environmental political parties."

 The first Global Greens Congress was held in Canberra, Australia, in 2001.
 The official Global Greens Charter was issued here, and the Congress delegates set up the framework and organizational structures that would build the Global Greens into an ongoing international network and movement, including the Global Greens Coordination.
 In 2010, the first Global Greens Secretary was appointed.